mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * 10 = F
 * 11 = EFG
 * 12 = G

-(Note that left-balanced binary trees are the same structure that is used for the Merkle trees in the Certificate Transparency protocol
-{{?I-D.ietf-trans-rfc6962-bis}}.)

 The leaves of the tree are indexed separately, using a _leaf index_, since the protocol messages only need to refer to leaves in the